MicrosoftDocs/memdocs/sccm/compliance/deploy-use/upgrade-windows-version.md

 - From Windows 10 Mobile to Windows 10 Mobile Enterprise
 - From Windows 10 Holographic Pro to Windows 10 Holographic Enterprise

-The devices must be enrolled in Microsoft Intune.
-This feature is not currently compatible with PCs that run the Configuration Manager client software, or PCs that are managed by on-premises MDM.
+The devices must be enrolled in Microsoft Intune or run the Configuration Manager client software.
+This policy is currently not compatible with PCs that are managed by on-premises MDM.

 ## Before you start
  Before you begin to upgrade devices to the latest version, you will need one of the following: